McNepp/QApplicationContext/README.md

 ## An example

 Suppose you have created a component named 'RestPropFetcher'.
 This component fetches a String-value from a Website, using http-GET and exposes this value as a Q_PROPERTY.
 Naturally, this component will make use of a `QNetworkAccessManager`.
-Also, it will have a writable String-property for setting the URL.
+Also, a URL will be passed into the constructor.
 The declaration of such a component may look like this:

     class RestPropFetcher : public QObject {